-Yes, it was a major pain in the butt.
-But it also forced me to reflect on how far I’ve come in the last two years—on many fronts.
+For the past few days, I’ve been undergoing the arduous task of individually editing every single one of my blog posts.
+Yes, it was a major pain in the butt, but it also forced me to reflect on how far I’ve come in the last two years—on many fronts.

-So take a moment to remember where you were a year ago, two years ago, or five.
+Take a moment to remember where you were a year ago, two years ago, or five.
 You’ve changed, right?
 Now imagine where you’ll be in another one, two, five years.

 Be kinder to yourself, have some patience, and give thanks to your little brain — because it really ain’t so little.
 You’ve come a long, long way, champ.